Medvedolog/airoha-ursusboot/README.md

 ## Repository policy: self-contained

 This repository is intended to be **self-contained**.
-A normal build must not clone or download code, templates or binary donors from UrsusFlasher, MedveFlasher, hanwckf, Yuzhii0718 or any other project.
+A normal build must not clone or download code, templates or binary donors from any other projects.

 The only external build dependency permitted by policy is an **OpenWrt SDK/toolchain** appropriate for the target Airoha SoC.
 Board templates, boot-area templates, FIP lineage inputs, patches, configuration and build scripts belong in this repository.